integratedmodelling/im.aries.global/README.md

 * Riverine flood regulation
 * Carbon storage
-* Outdoors recreation
+* Outdoor recreation
 * Pollination
 * Sediment retention

 Areas in development for a forthcoming release in the short term include:

-* Mariculture suitability
 * Water availability (based on hydrological calculations)
 * Biodiversity value (based on machine learning of expert opinion)
+* Mariculture suitability

 In addition, this project provides a bridge to Multiple Criteria Analysis models that allow automated *trade-off analysis* between diverse ES metrics, combined with